ankon/xtrkcad/app/lib/Readme.txt

 installed.
 The directory is created automatically if it doesn't already exist.

-A program folder named XTrackCAD 4.2.4a will be created during the installation process.
+A program folder named XTrackCAD 4.3.beta2 will be created during the installation process.
 This folder contains the program, documentation, parameter and example files.
 An existing installation of earlier versions of XTrackCad is not overwritten.

-A new program group named XTrackCad 4.2.4a will be created in the Start menu.
+A new program group named XTrackCad 4.3.beta2 will be created in the Start menu.

-Mac OSX

-XTrackCAD for MAC is shipped as a DMG file.
-You will need to install XQuartz.

-Open the DMG and drag the application to any convenient place, typically the Applications folder.
-The package run script will ensure that the environmental variables are set correctly.

-Click on this app to run the program.

 Linux